Layer

 }

-Here SampleLayer adds two phases, DoA and DoB, to the application.
+Here SampleLayer adds two phases, DoA to Start mode and DoB to Generate

 By convention place the phase implementations as a nested class in the layer it is added.